arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 While the Arizona state government provides a variety of convenient remotely accessible record retrieval options for accessing civil court records, some records may only be accessed in person.
 This is pursuant to the Arizona Supreme court rule 123 which prohibits the dissemination of specific records to ineligible persons or those without a court order.
 Thus in-person requests typically guarantee access to full-court case information.

-In order to access a record in-person, the requester must first identify the court where the record was filed or the case heard.
+In order to access a record in-person, requesters typically need to first identify the court where the record was filed or the case heard.
 For civil cases heard in Arizona, this is often the Superior court or a Justice of the Peace Court of the jurisdiction where the complaint was filed.
 Once verified, the requesting party is required to contact the appropriate clerk of courts for information regarding the process of record retrieval in that jurisdiction.

 In many cases, the requestor will be required to schedule an appointment prior to visiting the custodian.
 Upon securing an appointment, the requesting party will be required to assemble information relevant for tracking the record of interest.
 This typically includes information such as the name of the plaintiff and defendant as well as details of the suit including the place and date of filing and any financial claims involved.
 To request a record, the requestor must query the division of the court which attends to the case type.
 Requestors may also be required to pay a standard search and copy fee, as well as present a copy of any identifying document to prove their eligibility to access the record.